friendlyhj/Zentutorial/contenttweaker/tinkers-construct-addon/material.md

 testMat.addMaterialTrait(<ticontrait:kindlich_test>, "head");
 testMat.addMaterialTrait("blasting", "bowstring");
 testMat.addMaterialTrait("blasting", "head");

-//null (or not specifying that parameter at all) means that this is a default trait.
-//Default traits are only queried when no other traits are added to that material type.
-//In this case, the dense trait will only be on toolrods, because bowstrings and heads already have other traits. testMat.addMaterialTrait("dense", null);

-//Faulty, should error, though only during init, as then the strings will be checked. testMat.addMaterialTrait("dance", null);
+testMat.addMaterialTrait("dense", null);
+testMat.addMaterialTrait("dance", null);
 testMat.itemLocalizer = function(thisMaterial, itemName){return "Cool " + itemName;};
 testMat.localizedName = "Wicked";
 testMat.register();